fsh-nur/2tier-architecture-deployment-aws/README.md

 - High availability means that a system will almost always maintain uptime, albeit sometimes in a degraded state.
 With regard to AWS, a system has high availability when it has 99.999% uptime, also known as "five nines".
 To put that in perspective, the system would be down for a mere five minutes and fifteen seconds a year.

+## What we need:

+- Create a template with the required information in order to deploy an internet facing app available on port 80
+- In order to test it- installing nginx with the help of autoscaling group this is replicated to all the instances

+## Steps